 Love Language Test

-The love language test will help you find out what category you or your partner falls under.
-Remember that in some cases, it’s possible to have more than one love language.
-So, be sure to choose the option you respond to more strongly than the others.
+The love language test will help you determine which category you or your partner belongs to.
+Remember that sometimes, it’s possible to have more than one love language.
+So, be sure to choose the option that you respond to more strongly than the others.

 1. You are going through a really hard time, but you will feel a bit better if your partner says: “Even though you say you’re fine, I know you’ve been through so much.
 But I love the fact that you’re strong.
 That’s one of the reasons I love you so much.
 Don’t worry, we can get through this.”

-A. “Don’t tell me you’re fine.
-I’m hurt seeing you like this.
-What can I do to help?.
-Really, just tell me.
+A. “Don’t tell me you’re fine.”
+I’m hurt to see you like this.
+What can I do to help?
+Just tell me.
 Anything”

-D. “I got you a present on my way back home.
-But I’m not gonna let you open it unless you smile.”
+D. “I got you a present on my way back home.”
+But I’m not going to let you open it unless you smile.”

-B. Arranges to meet up with you, but doesn’t because they got caught up at work.
-You believe if they value you, they will make time for you.
+B. Arranges to meet up with you but doesn’t, because they got caught up at work.
+You believe that if they value you, they will make time for you.

 C. Doesn’t want to hug, kiss or cuddle you.
 You may see it as a sign of withdrawal from the relationship if they begin to reduce the way they do all that.

-D. Have to ask your partner to get you a present before they do.
-Or wait till birthdays and anniversaries before they get you gifts.
+D. You have to ask your partner to get you a present before they do.
+Or wait until your birthdays and anniversaries before they get you gifts.

-3. When you wake up in the morning, what makes you feel more loved?
+3. When you wake up, what makes you feel more loved?

 A. Hearing your partner say “I love you”